HLS-PGR-newsletter/HLS-PGR-newsletter/_articles/2018-05-01-failure-in-academia.md

 ---
 layout: post
-title: Stepping out of the Shadow of Failure
+title: Stepping Out Of The Shadow Of Failure
 subtitle: James Bartlett talks about imposter syndrome, and how opening up about failure can create more realistic expectations of academia.
 ---